jdittrich/userNeedResearchBook/text/dataAnalysis.md

 ![Setting up a basic structure.](images/lego_housefirstStructure.jpg)

-#### Move in Approximation
+#### Move in proximity

-The easiest way to start a structure, is moving similar data in approximation.
+The easiest way to start a structure, is moving similar data in proximity.
 If you do you analysis on paper, cluster the notes you assume to follow a common theme in one place, and notes for other themes in other places.
 If you analyze using a word processor, move similar notes in adjacent lines.
 Create different groups, each containing similar notes,